USE FUEL STABILIZER IN YOUR GENERATOR’S FUEL:

 There is a solution to this problem however:

 Fuel treatment with fuel stability additives.

-There are many fuel treatments to choose from and they are available at automotive stores, hardware stores, etc. Many of them are formulated to keep fuel fresh for about 6 months up to 1 year.
-While this is pretty good, I’ve found an fuel additive that’s even better…
+There are many fuel additive treatments to choose from and they are available at automotive stores, hardware stores, etc..

-I have since discovered that the PRI products (sold separately for diesel and gasoline) and their specifications and research claims – are far superior than any other, and I am switching to them so as to take advantage of even longer fuel shelf-life.
+I have since discovered that the PRI products (sold separately for diesel and gasoline) and their specifications and research claims – are apparently superior than any other, and I switched to them some time ago – for even longer fuel shelf-life (just in case).

 If you have a portable generator, take care of it!

 – Use treated fuel to avoid gummed up carburetor, fuel lines

 – Optionally drain the fuel from generator tank